 Cabana Bay Resort, Where the Adventure Begins

 Every year, I manage to take a trip down to Universal Studios Orlando for some fall fun.
 Universal Studios is that one place that never disappoints me and they keep adding something new every year that draws me back.
-In the early years, I stayed at Holiday Inns and Motel 8’s that were within few miles of the theme park.
+In the early years, I stayed at Holiday Inns and Motel 8’s that were within a few miles of the theme park.
 They were great for the wallet but they carried some downside – Driving in traffic, paying the $20 parking fee, and waiting in line while watching people go in early.
-I never stayed at an On-Site hotel prior to Cabana Bay Resort due to higher price point.
+I never stayed at an On-Site hotel prior to Cabana Bay Resort due to a higher price point.
 I’m not a wealthy guy; I had to work on a budget every time.
 When Cabana Bay opened in 2014, this was my opportunity to get rid of the downsides at an affordable rate.
 The last two years I stayed at Cabana Bay Resort and that is where my adventure begins for Universal Studios Orlando.

 I’ll go over key features/areas:

 Room: Both stays at the hotel, I had the Courtyard Family Suite Poolside (my rate was around $189 night).
 The room had two queen beds and a pull out sofa bed.
-A small kitchen makes great area for heating up leftover pizza in the morning.
+A small kitchen makes a great area for heating up leftover pizza in the morning.
 The bathroom area was divided up into three sections, makes getting ready in the morning a speedy process.
 At night the view from outside the room was amazing, everything was lit up from the pool area all the way to the huge hotel signs at top of the building.
-To my surprise the rooms were very quiet to outside noise maybe it had to do with time of year going to the park.
-Two minor problems, group consensus the beds were on the stiff side and two people were stuck in bathroom due to bad locks.
+To my surprise, the rooms were very quiet to outside noise maybe it had to do with the time of year going to the park.
+Two minor problems, group consensus the beds were on the stiff side and two people were stuck in the bathroom due to bad locks.
 I remember the locks being an issue the prior stay too.
 Overall, the rooms were adequate for my needs which were resting my feet after walking around both theme parks all day.

-Benefits: Access to Diagon Alley at Universal Studios one hour earlier than rest of the crowd.
-Being at the park at 7am, still dark out and knowing that you have 12 hours of thrills ahead of you makes for a good benefit.
+Benefits: Access to Diagon Alley at Universal Studios one hour earlier than the rest of the crowd.
+Being at the park at 7 am, still dark out and knowing that you have 12 hours of thrills ahead of you makes for a good benefit.
 That was the earliest I ever arrived at a theme park, the normal for me has been 10 am for most theme parks.
 The other major perk about staying at Cabana Bay is the shuttle service.
 I like the feeling of leaving my car in the hotel parking for most of the vacation.
 The buses run about every 10 – 15 mins to the CityWalk / Universal complex.
 We never had an issue with long waits or not enough room on the bus.
-(Reminder: We went during fall, off season) You could also jump on other shuttles that to you to SeaWorld or the other On-Site hotels from the CityWalk area.
+(Reminder: We went during fall, off-season) You could also jump on other shuttles that to you to SeaWorld or the other On-Site hotels from the CityWalk area.
 Two extra benefits I did not try out: Complimentary delivery of merchandise purchased throughout the resort to your hotel.
-Great for not having to back track later in the day to get items you saw earlier so you do not carry around all day.
-Resort-wide charging privileges with room key, if you like to leave your wallet or purse behind at the room.
+Great for not having to backtrack later in the day to get items you saw earlier so you do not carry around all day.
+Resort-wide charging privileges with a room key, if you like to leave your wallet or purse behind at the room.

 I also had a Sonic Fill mug for soft drinks for duration of stay, basically you are pre paying for unlimited trips to the soda stations.
 (From $9 to $18) The mug has a RFID chip that Coke Freestyle machine reads to find out how many days you paid for ahead of time.
 I learned the mug needs to be in a “sweet spot” for the soda machine to read the information.
 I saw few people get frustrated over the system but trial and error will eventually pay off.